 4 min read

 Since its inception in the 1980s, additive printing or 3D printing technology has evolved into various technologies.
-Today in this article we will compare the two currently most popular and versatile 3D printing methods: the hugely popular FDM printing and the Multi Jet Fusion technology which, presented in 2016 by HP, represented the most important step forward in additive technology of the last decade.
+Today in this article, we will compare the two most popular and versatile 3D printing methods today: the very popular FDM 3D printing and Multi Jet Fusion technology.
+The latter, introduced in 2016 by HP, represented the most important breakthrough in additive technology in the last decade.

-An FFF or FDM printer (the acronyms of Fused Filament Fabrication and Fused Deposition Modeling basically mean the same technology) is a 3D printer that is most often used in early concept development and prototyping.
-The material (molten plastic) is deposited by a three-axis system in single layers and multiple layers are fused together to form the 3D model.
-The low purchase costs, on Amazon you will find FDM printers starting from just over €/$ 100, and the relative ease of use make this technology the most widespread among makers.
+A FFF (Fused Filament Fabrication) or FDM (Fused Deposition Modeling) printer is a 3D printer used primarily for concept and prototype development.
+The material (fused plastic) is deposited by a three-axis system in individual layers and then several layers are fused together to form the 3D model.
+The low purchase costs - FDM printers can be found on Amazon starting at just over 100 €/$ - and the relative ease of use make this technology the most popular among makers.

 In FDM technology, a filament a) of plastic material is fed through a heated moving head b) which melts and extrudes it, depositing it, layer by layer, in the desired shape c).
 A mobile platform e) lowers after each layer has been deposited.
 For this type of 3D printing technology additional vertical support structures are required d) to support the protruding parts.
 Source: Wikipedia by Paolo Cignoni

-The 3D file of the model you want to print is processed by a slicing software (the most used and simple to use are Cura, Simplify3D and PrusaSlicer) which literally "slices" it into layers of the desired thickness and simultaneously generates a file in G- code that describes to the printer the movements of the axes necessary to create the piece itself.
-Then the FDM printer melts the solid plastic filament and extrudes it from a layer-by-layer nozzle thus forming the 3D object on the build plane.
-The layers generally have a thickness ranging from 0.1 mm to 0.5 mm but which can also be outside these values depending on the purpose of use of the object being created.
+The 3D file of the model you want to print is processed by a slicing software (the most used and easy to use are Cura, Simplify3D and PrusaSlicer) which literally 'slices' it into layers of the desired thickness.
+At the same time it generates a G-code file that describes to the printer the axis movements required to create the part itself.
+The FDM printer then melts the solid plastic filament and extrudes it from a nozzle layer by layer, thus forming the 3D object on the build surface.
+The layers are generally 0.1 mm to 0.5 mm thick, but can also be outside these values depending on the purpose of the object being created.

 Printing process: 1 - Print extruder, 2 - Deposited material, 3 - Construction plan.